-To many Native American tribes, rocks are the “stone people”, or Ancestors.
-I was in a sweat lodge once and the huge volcanic rocks in the pit glowed red like searing hot sponges, the holes, along with the shadows from the fire (or maybe it was my encroaching delirium from the intense heat), causing me to start truly seeing rock faces, their expressions changing, dim and glowing.
+To many Native American tribes, rocks are the “stone people,” or Ancestors.
+I was in a sweat lodge once and the huge volcanic rocks in the pit glowed red like searing hot sponges.
+The holes in the rocks, along with the shadows from the fire (or maybe it was my encroaching delirium from the intense heat), causing me to start truly seeing rock faces, their expressions changing…dim and glowing.
 My Apache friend told me that these sweat lodge rocks have actually spoken to people — which would be very disconcerting — and have even on occasion jumped out of the pit!

 When on road trips, I ﬁnd myself wondering how the landscape was formed.
 Did a huge wind caused by an ancient pole shift blow the hundreds of boulders I see from somewhere else and scatter them across this valley?
 If not, how did they get here?
 Why is that rock shaped like a duck?
 Why is there an infusion of sparkly rock ﬂowing through that exposed cliff face?
 How did that five-foot-high layer of pale rock get into the red sandstone that’s hundreds of feet thick?

 I was in heaven when I found an amazing book that describes the landscape along each of the major highways in Arizona and how it was formed, including the features’ names.
-But the only problem is I always seem to be the driver, and noone wants to read to me as we pass the points of interest marked in this book.
+But the only problem is I always seem to be the driver, and no one wants to read to me as we pass the points of interest marked in the book.

 My love for ruins, especially Native American ruins, comes in second to my love for rocks, but I’ve realized that although I appreciate ruins for what they are — or were — ultimately, I revel in the fact that they are rocks forming a structure.
 There’s a wistful atmosphere of abandonment surrounding ruins, yet they make me feel so close to the people that walked there so many years ago.

-This is symbolic of a bigger truth for me.
-The very fact that each one of us is here on this earth is by no means an accident, or chance.
+Perhaps this is symbolic of a bigger truth for me: the very fact that each one of us is here on this earth is by no means an accident, or chance.
 To gain a better understanding as to why you are here, like the rocks, you just need to listen and be Present.

-Stop trying to inﬂuence your surroundings or life situations with your own ideas as to how things should be and just observe the world around you (especially the natural world) – allow it to teach you.
-By doing so, you will begin to enter into a whole new relationship with life that is almost magical!
+Sometimes it’s hard to stop trying to inﬂuence your surroundings or life situations with your own ideas as to how things should be and to just observe the world around you (especially the natural world), allowing yourself to receive its teachings.
+But by doing so, you will begin to enter into a whole new relationship with life that is almost magical!

-The tools you are given to realize your purpose in life are intuition, and the ability to follow your heart – if you are listening, these tools will always tell you when you’re going in the right direction.
+The tools you are given to realize your purpose in life are intuition, and the ability to follow your heart.
+If you are listening, these tools will always tell you when you’re heading in the right direction.

-I love rocks and ruins, and I don’t know why.
-Finally listening to my heart led me to go back to school at age 32 as an Anthropology/Archaeology major even though I have no idea what I will do in that field, or where exploring the past will lead me.
+I love rocks and ruins, and it’s hard for me to articulate why.
+But finally listening to my heart led me to go back to school in my adulthood as an Anthropology/Archaeology major even though I have no idea what I will do professionally (if anything) in that field, or where exploring the past will lead me.

 What makes you feel alive?
 Whatever it is, it’s no accident.
 Explore that path with your heart wide open, even if you don’t know where it will lead you.
 Like the rocks, be still and listen.
-By honoring that which speaks to your heart, ultimately, you honor Life itself.
+By honoring that which speaks to your heart, ultimately, you are honoring Life itself.